adamvan101/AutoClickerHeroes/README.md

 AutoClickerHeroes
 =================

+** Note.
+To just download and use the app, download the entire bin/Debug folder and run the executable -- No virsus, I promis! **

 An autoclicker designed to work with the flash game ClickerHeroes

 This Autoclicker is intended for use with the game at ClickerHeroes.com.